freeCodeCamp/freeCodeCamp/guide/english/bash/bash-man/index.md

 * `-f`, print a short description of the given command
 * `-a`, display, in succession, all of the available intro manual pages contained within the manual

+Just hit /, and type your search pattern.
+Patterns can be regular expressions.

 ### Example

 Display the man page of ls: